ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Trustworthiness is a quality about the other system that can be used in making one's decision to trust it or not.
 This is subtle difference and being familiar with the difference is crucial for using this document.
-Additionally, the concepts of freshness and trust relationships with respect to RATS are elaborated on to enable implementers in order to choose appropriate solutions to compose their Remote Attestation Procedures.
+Additionally, the concepts of freshness and trust relationships with respect to RATS are elaborated on to enable implementers to choose appropriate solutions to compose their Remote Attestation Procedures.

 # Terminology {#terminology}